alisherbegmatov/Comprehensive-Privacy-Guide/README.md

 These resources provide a broad spectrum of information, tools, and advocacy to help you protect your personal data and exercise your privacy rights effectively.
 Whether you're seeking to opt-out of marketing databases or better understand global data protection laws, these resources can be instrumental in your data protection journey.

+## Data Classification

+Understanding the different categories of sensitive data is crucial for ensuring privacy and compliance with various regulations.
+Below is an overview of key data classifications, their definitions, examples, and associated regulations.

+### 1. Personally Identifiable Information (PII)

+**Definition**:
+Information that can be used to identify an individual, either on its own or when combined with other data.

+**Examples**:

+- Full name
+- Social Security number (SSN)
+- Email address
+- Phone number
+- Home address
+- Date of birth
+- Passport number
+- Driver’s license number

+**Regulations**:

+- General Data Protection Regulation (GDPR)
+- California Consumer Privacy Act (CCPA)
+- Federal Trade Commission (FTC) regulations

+---

+### 2. Protected Health Information (PHI)

+**Definition**:
+A subset of PII that includes medical and health-related data created or collected by healthcare providers or health plans, protected under U.S. law.

+**Examples**:

+- Medical records
+- Test results
+- Health insurance information
+- Billing information
+- Diagnoses and treatment plans
+- Prescriptions

+**Regulations**:

+- Health Insurance Portability and Accountability Act (HIPAA)

+---

+### 3. Payment Card Industry (PCI) Data

+**Definition**:
+Information related to payment card transactions and is governed by the Payment Card Industry Data Security Standard (PCI DSS).

+**Examples**:

+- Credit card numbers
+- Cardholder name
+- Expiration dates
+- Card Verification Value (CVV)
+- PINs and magnetic stripe data

+**Regulations**:

+- Payment Card Industry Data Security Standard (PCI DSS)

+---

+### 4. Sensitive Personal Information (SPI)

+**Definition**:
+A subset of PII that requires higher levels of protection due to its potential impact if disclosed.

+**Examples**:

+- Racial or ethnic origin
+- Political opinions
+- Religious or philosophical beliefs
+- Sexual orientation
+- Genetic and biometric data

+**Regulations**:

+- GDPR (Article 9 – special category data)
+- CCPA (as "sensitive personal information")

+---

+### 5. Nonpublic Personal Information (NPI)

+**Definition**:
+Information collected by financial institutions that is not publicly available.

+**Examples**:

+- Bank account numbers
+- Transaction history
+- Income and credit scores

+**Regulations**:

+- Gramm-Leach-Bliley Act (GLBA)

+---

+### 6. Controlled Unclassified Information (CUI)

+**Definition**:
+Information the U.S. government creates or possesses that requires safeguarding or dissemination controls, but is not classified.

+**Examples**:

+- Export control data
+- Law enforcement sensitive data
+- Critical infrastructure information

+**Regulations**:

+- NIST SP 800-171
+- CUI Federal Regulation (32 CFR Part 2002)

+---

+### 7. Federal Contract Information (FCI)

+**Definition**:
+Information provided by or generated for the U.S. government under a contract, not intended for public release.

+**Regulations**:

+- Federal Acquisition Regulation (FAR) 52.204-21

+---

+### 8. Electronic Protected Health Information (ePHI)

+**Definition**:
+PHI that is created, stored, transmitted, or received electronically.

+**Regulations**:

+- HIPAA Security Rule

+---

+### 9. Cardholder Data (CHD)

+**Definition**:
+A core component of PCI DSS, it includes information such as the primary account number (PAN), cardholder name, and expiration date.

+**Part of**:
+PCI data set

+**Regulations**:

+- PCI DSS

+---

+### 10. Export-Controlled Data (ITAR/EAR)

+**Definition**:
+Technical data that falls under U.S. export control laws like ITAR (International Traffic in Arms Regulations) or EAR (Export Administration Regulations).

+**Examples**:

+- Defense-related technical specifications
+- Dual-use technologies

+**Regulations**:

+- ITAR, EAR

+---

+### 11. Defense Information Infrastructure Data (DII)

+**Definition**:
+Includes classified and unclassified sensitive data relevant to national defense systems.

+**Regulations**:

+- Department of Defense standards
+- NIST SP 800-53

+---

+### 12. Personally Identifiable Financial Information (PIFI)

+**Definition**:
+Similar to NPI, used mainly in financial sectors to describe personal financial records.

+**Regulations**:

+- GLBA

+---

+### 13. Confidential Business Information (CBI)

+**Definition**:
+Non-personal, proprietary business information that must be protected from unauthorized disclosure.

+**Examples**:

+- Trade secrets
+- Supplier and pricing data

+**Regulations**:

+- Varies by jurisdiction and contract law

+---

+## Best Practices for Handling Sensitive Information

+1. **Data Minimization** – Only collect the data you need.
+2. **Encryption** – Use encryption for both data at rest and in transit.
+3. **Access Control** – Implement strict access rights and role-based permissions.
+4. **Audit and Logging** – Maintain detailed logs of access and changes to sensitive data.
+5. **Regular Security Assessments** – Conduct regular audits and vulnerability scans.
+6. **Incident Response Plans** – Be prepared with a clear plan in the event of a data breach.
+7. **Training and Awareness** – Educate staff on data privacy and security practices.

+---

+For more detailed information on each data classification and its associated regulations, please refer to the respective regulatory bodies and standards.

 # **For Developers**

 Developers play a vital role in protecting user privacy.
 Whether you're building apps, websites, or platforms, integrating privacy-focused tools and understanding the data flow is essential.
 Below you'll find SDKs, APIs, and privacy compliance tools, along with guidelines on how to assess their data collection practices.